You are here: Counties -> Highland

 From Fort William, 'The Road to the Isles' is one of the Highland's most scenic routes.
 Along the way you will see Glenfinnan Monument at the head of Loch Shiel, where Prince Charles Edward Stuart raised his Standard at the start of the second Jacobite Rising in 1745.
 The National Trust for Scotland visitor centre tells the story of the Jacobite campaign.

-Highland Tourist Information can be found at the pier in Mallaig, the end of 'The Road to the Isles'.
-It's a busy fishing port and the ferry terminus for the Isle of Skye.
+At the end of 'The Road to the Isles' lies Mallaig, a busy fishing port and the ferry terminus for the Isle of Skye.
 Mallaig has a heritage centre and the Mallaig Marine World, with features of local sea life.

 The Cairngorms